We will share additional grant opportunities through our monthly e-newsletter. Sign up for our mailing list.

 The Vermont Natural Resources Council provides seed money for community-based, local initiatives related to smart growth, including initiatives in transportation, conservation, and downtown and/or village center development or revitalization.
 Grants are expected to be $500-$1,500 per project.
-Visit vnrc.org/smallgrantssmartgrowth18 for more info.
+Find more information here.

 New England Grassroots Environment Fund

 NEGEF’s Seed ($250–$1,000) and Grow ($1,000–$3,500) grants are designed for groups that are doing community-based environmental work.
 Application deadline rolling.
 Find more information here.

 For transportation projects only.
 This program offers $500 grants to volunteer groups to promote, enhance and enable efficient transportation in their communities.
 Application deadline rolling.
 More information and a letter outlining the program can be found here.

 Project Learning Tree (PLT) has GreenWorks! grant funds of up to $1,000, to be used specifically for action projects at schools registered in the PLT GreenSchools! program.
 These grants are funded in part by the U.S. Forest Service.
 If you meet the grant requirements, you can apply for funds to complete an action project at your school.
 Please note that one of the requirements is that you have secured 50 percent matching funds for your project, some of which may be in-kind services or time; VEEP may serve as your in-kind services or time.
 Note: they are not currently offering grant opportunities in 2020.
 Sign-up to get future GreenWorks! grant announcements here.